Risk of Counterfeit and Laced Drugs

 Heroin may contain:

 - Phenobarbital: a barbiturate sedative.
-Inclusion of large doses of this substance can cause severe and sometimes fatal adverse effects such as profound respiratory depression.
+Large doses of this substance can cause severe and sometimes fatal adverse effects, such as profound respiratory depression.

 - Quinine: an antimalarial medication that can cause renal failure and visual disturbances.
 Mimics the “rush” felt by injecting heroin.

-- Clenbuterol: a decongestant and bronchodilator used to manage reactive airway diseases; numerous toxicities (neural, cardiovascular, thyroid, etc.) in high doses.
+- Clenbuterol: a decongestant and bronchodilator used to manage reactive airway diseases.
+Has numerous toxicities (neural, cardiovascular, thyroid, etc.) in high doses.

 - Scopolamine: an anticholinergic medication used to treat motion sickness.
 It is not easily detectable and can cause sleepiness and euphoria.